-External and internal audits are conducted periodically, including Compliance, Human Resources, Procurement, Finance and Operations.
+External and internal audits are conducted periodically, including Compliance, People and Culture, Procurement, Finance and Operations.
 Each audit requires a minimum pass rate of 85%.
 Action points for improvement where identified are agreed and timescales set for completion.

-Internal audits incorporate a process of formal documented validation of policies and procedures via HOD and General Manager checklists in order to robustly 'test' the procedures in practice.
+Internal audits incorporate a process of formal documented validation of policies and procedures via HOD and General Manager Checklists in order to robustly 'test' the procedures in practice.

-External audits by independent consultants appointed are often instigated to sample the effectiveness of the company policies and procedures and can be on an announced or unannounced basis.
-This activity was suspended during the Covid pandemic however will be re-introduced in 2023.
+External Audits by independent consultants appointed are often instigated to sample the effectiveness of the Company policies and procedures and can be on an announced or unannounced basis.